opendistro/for-elasticsearch-docs/docs/trace/get-started.md

 jaeger-hot-rod  | 2020-11-19T16:29:53.430Z	INFO	customer/database.go:73	Loading customer{"service": "customer", "component": "mysql", "trace_id": "12091bd60f45ea2c", "span_id": "252ff7d0e1ac533b", "customer_id": "392"}
 ```

-These operations also have `span_id`.
-Spans are units of work from a single service.
+These operations also have a `span_id`. *Spans* are units of work from a single service.
+Each trace contains some number of spans.
 Shortly after the application starts processing the request, you can see the OpenTelemetry Collector starts exporting the spans:

 ```
 otel-collector  | 2020-11-19T16:29:53.781Z	INFO	loggingexporter/logging_exporter.go:296	TraceExporter	{"#spans": 1}